kaicrabb/GetStartedWithGitHub/README.md

 ---

 ### 11. GitHub Pages
-  -You can even deploy your web-based repos to GitHub Pages for free if it's a public repository!
+  -You can even deploy your web-based repos to GitHub Pages for free if it's a public repository!<br>
   This is what I did with our Bug Hunt website from last meeting: https://kaicrabb.github.io/debug-quest/